hprabh/azure-cleanroom-samples/README.md

 Sensitive data that any of the parties want to bring into the collaboration needs to be encrypted in a manner that ensures the key to decrypt this data will only be released to the clean room environment.

 ## KEK-DEK based encryption approach
 The samples follow an envelope encryption model for encryption of data.
 For the encryption of the data, a symmetric **_Data Encryption Key_** (**DEK**) is generated.
 An asymmetric key, called the *Key Encryption Key* (KEK), is generated subsequently to wrap the DEK.
 The wrapped DEKs are stored in a Key Vault as a secret and the KEK is imported into an MHSM/Premium Key Vault behind a secure key release (SKR) policy.
-Within the clean room, the wrapped DEK is read from the Key Vault and the KEK is retrieved from the MHSM/Premium Key Vault following the secure key release [protocol](https://learn.microsoft.com/en-us/azure/confidential-computing/concept-skr-attestation).
+Within the clean room, the wrapped DEK is read from the Key Vault and the KEK is retrieved from the MHSM/Premium Key Vault following the secure key release [protocol](https://learn.microsoft.com/en-us/azure/confidential-computing/skr-flow-confidential-containers-azure-container-instance).
 The DEKs are unwrapped within the cleanroom and then used to access the storage containers.

 ## Encrypt and upload data (fabrikam, contosso)
 It is assumed that the collaborators have had out-of-band communication and have agreed on the data sets that will be shared.
 In these samples, the protected data is in the form of one or more files in one or more directories at each collaborators end.

 These dataset(s) in the form of files are encrypted using the [KEK-DEK](#kek-dek-based-encryption-approach) approach and uploaded into the the storage account created as part of [initializing the sample environment](#initializing-the-environment).
-Each directory in the source dataset would correspond to one Azure Blob storage container, and all files in the directory are uploaded as blobs to Azure Storage using specified encryption mode - [client-side encryption]() / server-side encryption using [customer provided key](https://learn.microsoft.com/azure/storage/blobs/encryption-customer-provided-keys).
+Each directory in the source dataset would correspond to one Azure Blob storage container, and all files in the directory are uploaded as blobs to Azure Storage using specified encryption mode - client-side encryption <!-- TODO: Add link to explanation of CSE. -->/ server-side encryption using [customer provided key](https://learn.microsoft.com/azure/storage/blobs/encryption-customer-provided-keys).
 Only one symmetric key (DEK) is created per directory (blob storage container).

 ```mermaid
 sequenceDiagram